Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Rocky Beaches

-While Malta’s sandy beaches and natural pools are a pro on this list, its many rocky beaches are not suitable for everyone, so if you’re planning a summer trip, it’s a big thing to consider.
+While Malta’s sandy beaches and natural pools are a pro on this list, its many rocky beaches are not suitable for everyone, so if you’re planning a summer trip where you can soak up the sun, it’s a big thing to consider.

 You’ll have to choose the right town to stay and the right beaches to visit, or it might mean that Malta is just not for you, and that’s ok too.